Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Results

 To illustrate how $S_E$ changes around $\UAB^*$, we show the derivative of the entropy with respect to the interspecies interactions in the bottom panels of Fig.~\ref{sec:results;sub:S:fig:S}.
 For readability, the figure shows derivatives for selected choices of $U$.
 In all cases, the magnitude of the derivative greatly increases around $\UAB^*$, while it vanishes elsewhere.
 This confirms that $S_E$ only changes around the minimum of the binding energy, where the species quickly become entangled.
 Therefore, the von Neumann entropy can be used to measure the formation of the bound states.

-Finally, we note that, unlike other quantities, the magnitude of $S_E$ and its derivative do not converge when increasing the number of sites.
-Moreover, the values of the entropy show a noticeable difference between the four- and body-systems.
+We note that, unlike other quantities, the magnitude of $S_E$ and its derivative change strongly when increasing the number of sites.
+Moreover, the values of the entropy show a noticeable difference between the four- and six-body systems.
 This can be expected, as the magnitude of $S_E$ depends on the size of the lattice of particles.
 However, the relevant physical information is given by the change of the entropy, which is consistent in all the cases examined.

+Finally, in Fig.~\ref{sec:results;sub:S:fig:SoR} we show the von Neumann entropy as a function of the inter-species distance.
+We observe that the entropy vanishes in the limit of $r_{AB}=r_0$ (bottom right corner), confirming that there is no entanglement when the distance is that of free particles.
+Expectedly, the entropy shows a monotonic increase with decreasing $r_{AB}$.
+We find that the distance between species becomes minimal when the von Neumann entropy reaches its maximum value (top left corner), corresponding to the point of largest entanglement.